Category of sets: Properties of the category of sets

 The axioms of a category are satisfied by Set because composition of functions is associative, and because every set X has an identity function id_{X} : X → X which serves as identity element for function composition.

 The epimorphisms in Set are the surjective maps, the monomorphisms are the injective maps, and the isomorphisms are the bijective maps.

 The empty set serves as the initial object in Set with empty functions as morphisms.
 Every singleton is a terminal object, with the functions mapping all elements of the source sets to the single target element as morphisms.
 There are thus no zero objects in Set.

 The category Set is complete and co-complete.
 The product in this category is given by the cartesian product of sets.
 The coproduct is given by the disjoint union: given sets A_{i} where i ranges over some index set I, we construct the coproduct as the union of A_{i}×{i} (the cartesian product with i serves to ensure that all the components stay disjoint).

 Set is the prototype of a concrete category; other categories are concrete if they are "built on" Set in some well-defined way.

 Every two-element set serves as a subobject classifier in Set.
-The power object of a set A is given by its power set, and the exponential object of the sets A and B is given by the set of all functions from A to B. Set is thus a topos (and in particular cartesian closed and exact in the sense of Barr).
+The power object of a set A is given by its power set, and the exponential object of the sets A and B is given by the set of all functions from A to B. Set is thus an elementary topos (and in particular cartesian closed and exact in the sense of Barr).
+It in fact the prime example of a Grothendieck topos, being the category of sheaved on the one-point topological space.

 Set is not abelian, additive nor preadditive.

 Every non-empty set is an injective object in Set.
 Every set is a projective object in Set (assuming the axiom of choice).

 The finitely presentable objects in Set are the finite sets.
 Since every set is a direct limit of its finite subsets, the category Set is a locally finitely presentable category.

 If C is an arbitrary category, the contravariant functors from C to Set are often an important object of study.
 If A is an object of C, then the functor from C to Set that sends X to Hom_{C}(X,A) (the set of morphisms in C from X to A) is an example of such a functor.
 If C is a small category (i.e. the collection of its objects forms a set), then the contravariant functors from C to Set, together with natural transformations as morphisms, form a new category, a functor category known as the category of presheaves on C.